GraphiteEditor/Graphite/website/content/volunteer/guide/getting-started/editor-and-tooling.md

 ## Checking, linting, and formatting

 While developing Rust code, `cargo check`, `cargo clippy`, and `cargo fmt` terminal commands may be run from the root directory.
-For web code, `npm run lint` and `npm run lint-no-fix` can be used from the `/frontend` directory to fix or view formatting issues.
+For web code, `yarn lint` and `yarn lint-no-fix` can be used from the `/frontend` directory to fix or view formatting issues.

 If you don't use VS Code and its format-on-save feature, please remember to format before committing or consider [setting up a `pre-commit` hook](https://githooks.com/) to do that automatically.
 Disabling VS Code's *Auto Save* files feature is recommended to ensure you actually save (and thus format) file changes.